Gigabit Multimedia Serial Link: History of GMSL

 High resolution flat-panel displays in vehicles started becoming a standard part of in-car entertainment systems in early 2000 time frame.
-Backup camera systems were mandated in the US by congress in 2008, and were widely adopted in cars from 2008 to 2011.
-The first technologies dedicated to connect these displays and cameras were FPD-Link from National Semiconductor and GMSL from Maxim Integrated.
+Backup camera systems were mandated in the US by Congress in 2008, and were widely adopted in cars from 2008 to 2011.
+The first technologies dedicated to connecting these displays and cameras were FPD-Link from National Semiconductor and GMSL from Maxim Integrated.
 GMSL was introduced in 2008, and supported up to 3.125 Gb/s data rate in the downlink direction.
-This was sufficient to deliver uncompressed video from the head unit to high-definition displays commonly used in in-car entertainment systems, and to transport video from cameras to a CPU.
+This was sufficient to deliver uncompressed video from the head unit to high-definition displays commonly used in-car entertainment systems, and to transport video from cameras to a CPU.

 As increasing display resolutions and camera resolutions were adopted by the automotive industry, there was a need to transport higher video data rates in automotive video systems.
 The second generation of GMSL, known as GMSL2 with data rate up to 6 Gbit/s became available in 2018.
 GMSL2 supports FHD displays and cameras with resolution up to 8 megapixels.
 Display Stream Compression was added in GMSL2 to increase the capacity of the link as needed to support 4k displays over a single cable.
 GMSL2 was also the first generation GMSL to support Ethernet tunneling.
 GMSL2 supports 187.5 Mbit/s or 1.5 Gbit/s data rates on the reverse channel.

 The 3rd generation GMSL devices (GMSL3) became available in 2021.
 GMSL3 has 12 Gbit/s forward data rate, supporting aggregation of multiple cameras, daisy chaining of displays and multiple 4k display video streams over a single cable.